c4leab/100thingsubc/README.md

-# 100 things to do at UBC
+# 101 things to do at UBC

 Inspired by 101 things to do at MIT

+Stuff learned:

+- JavaScript DOM manipulation (W3Schools)